perspectivesonatheme/patterns/Core/Outsourcing.md

 {TODO: normalize with [abstraction](Abstraction.md) and [integration](Integration.md)}
 - see [abstraction-integration](Abstraction-integration.md) for the tradeoffs between abstraction/outsourcing and integration

-Putting an interface between entities allows them to vary independently, as long as they both conform to the interface's specification.
+Pulling a part out into its own entity allows it to vary independently, as long as it conforms to some specification.

 The abstraction of objects or processes. {?}